Mike Young (economist)

 Michael Denis Young is an Australian economist and water policy expert.
 He is best known for his work informing the management of the water resources of the Murray-Darling Basin.
-In 2006 he was listed by The Canberra Times as one of the ten most influential people in water policy reform.
-In 2009 Young became the inaugural director of the Environment Institute at the University of Adelaide.
+In 2006, he was listed by The Canberra Times as one of the ten most influential people in water policy reform.
+In 2009, Young became the inaugural director of the Environment Institute at the University of Adelaide.
 He holds a Research Chair in Water Economics and Management there and has been a member of the Wentworth Group of Concerned Scientists since 2002.
 In 2013–14, Young held the Gough Whitlam and Malcolm Fraser Chair of Australian Studies at Harvard University.

 Early career

 Prior to joining the University of Adelaide, Young worked for the CSIRO for thirty years.
 During this time, he established their Policy and Economic Research Unit with offices in Adelaide, Canberra and Perth.

 Nuclear waste

-Mike Young is interested in exploring the idea that there may be a role for the development of a nuclear waste storage industry in Australia.
+Young is interested in exploring the idea that there may be a role for the development of a nuclear waste storage industry in Australia.

 In 2015/16, he chaired the South Australian Royal Commission into the Nuclear Cycle's Social and Economic Modelling and Assessment Committee.